|

 and Hicksite Quakers.
 The existing meeting house was built in 1851 to

-there was a horse shed along the southernmost driveway of the cemetery and
+At the time the 1851 structure was built, there was a horse shed along the southernmost driveway of the cemetery and

 an outhouse behind the meeting house since meetings were quite lengthy.